Itza people

-The Itza are a Maya ethnic group native to the Péten region of northern Guatemala and parts of Belize.
-The majority of Itza are inhabitants of the city of Flores on Lake Petén Itzá, and nearby portions of Belize where they form an ethnic minority.
+The Itza are a Maya ethnic group descendants of the Chanes from the Chontal region of Tabasco from where they made a historic migration arriving at Bacalar and northern Yucatán during the 10th century, then they arrived at Champotón and finally in the 15th century they settled around Lake Petén Itzá where they remained independent until 1697.
+During the Spanish colonial era and later by the Guatemalan government, the Itza were victims of repressive policies that accelerated the extinction of the Itza culture and language, leading to the loss of much of their ethnic identity.

+They are one of the smallest Maya groups and have the lowest population; the few Itza descendants are settled in the town of San José, north of Lake Petén Itzá in the department of Petén, Guatemala, and are considered highly acculturated to mestizo society, with only 36 elderly people remaining as native speakers of the language.

 Numbers of ethnic group members and Itza speakers

 According to the census of 2002, there are 1,983 ethnic Itza, who retain some aspects of their indigenous culture.
 However, the Itza language is now almost extinct.
 Data taken from the Summer Institute of Linguistics (SIL) suggest there were only twelve fluent Itza speakers left in 1986 and 60 non-fluent speakers in 1991.
-According to the census of 2002, however, there are still 1094 speakers.
+According to a census of 2002, there were still 1094 speakers.
+However the number of speakers has decreased to only 36 native and fluent speakers, all of them elder people.
 The Mayan word itza means 'enchanted waters' and may have been adopted from the name of the lake itself.